lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 Enables the execution of a batch of encoded function calls on the current contract in a single transaction, provided as an array of bytes.

-MUST use the delegatecall opcode to execute each call in the same context of the current contract.
+MUST use the [DELEGATECALL] opcode to execute each call in the same context of the current contract.

 _Parameters:_